-Located in Eugene, Oregon, Avamere Rehabilitation of Eugene is one of eight nursing homes in the city.
+Located in Eugene, Oregon, Avamere Rehabilitation of Eugene is one of six nursing homes in the city.
 With an overall rating of A, this is without a doubt a top-shelf facility.
 In fact, this facility has the prestigious distinction of being one of the 25 best facilities in Oregon.
 One of the best aspects of this facility's remarkable report card is its nursing score.
 Nursing grades are discussed in the next paragraph.

 Avamere Rehabilitation of Eugene